setms/book/docs/design/analysis.md

 Issues:

 - How to order the initial list of tests?
 Select one which requires the code transformation with the highest priority.
 - How to design the code-level API when writing a test?
-How to test non-functional requirements?
+How to test quality attribute requirements?
 - Are the transformations in the TPP complete?
 - How to perform the vague ones, like `statement->statements`?
 - How to deal with big jumps?